sophiya02/GlideStats-Basketball/README.md

 <b>getAllPlayers()</b> - Retrieves all NBA players from 1979 to current day and saves the data to the Players table.
 Example usage:
 new BasketballUtils().getAllPlayers();

-<b>getPlayerByID(id)</b> - Retrieves information about a single player by ID and writes the data to the Players table; ID can be found on the Players table after running getAllPlayers().
-This is typically only used to determine team changes.
-Example usage:
-new BasketballUtils().getPlayerByID('322');

 <b>getGamesByDate(date)</b> - Retrieves information about all games played on a single date and writes the data to the Games table.
 Example usage:
 new BasketballUtils().getGamesByDate('2022-04-28');

 <b>getGamesByDateRange(date1, date2)</b> - Retrieves information about all games played during a date range and writes the data to the Games table.
 Example usage:
 new BasketballUtils().getGamesByDateRange('2022-01-01', '2022-03-31');

-<b>getGameByID(id)</b> - Retrieves information about a single player by ID and writes the data to the Games table; ID can be found on the Games table after running getGamesByDate() or getGamesByDateRange().
-Example usage:
-new BasketballUtils().getGameByID('22194');

 <b>getPlayerStatsByGame(id)</b> - Retrieves all player statlines for a game and writes the data to the Player Game Stats table; Game ID can be found on the Games table after running getGamesByDate() or getGamesByDateRange().
 Example usage:
 new BasketballUtils().getPlayerStatsByGame('22194');